wimpysworld/obs-dvd-screensaver/README.md

 **This project is a work in progress**, it builds for Linux 🐧 and is included in [OBS Studio Portable](https://github.com/wimpysworld/obs-studio-portable).
-Windows 🪟 builds in CI but macOS 🍏 needs some work 🩹
+Windows 🪟 builds in CI but is untested and macOS 🍏 needs some work 🩹